Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/country-ambassadors/handout.md

 # Country Ambassadors

-Purpose: define a lightweight international ambassador model to support outreach, communication, and institutional relationship-building in each country.
+A lightweight international ambassador model can support outreach, communication, and institutional relationship-building in each country.

 ## Why This Role Is Needed